siberianfox/tinygwiki/TinyG-Homing.md

 	**$xZB** | Homing Zero Backoff | Distance to back off switch before setting machine coordinate system zero

 ## G28 - Return to Home
-G28 will move the machine to the home coordinates through an intermediate point, with the home position detemined by the latest G28.1 cycle.
+G28 will move the machine to the absolute coordinates set in G28.1, optionally through an intermediate point.
 Movement will occur at the traverse rate (G0 rate).
 Format is:
 <pre>G28 X0 Y0 Z0 A0 B0 C0</pre>
 G28 will move to coordinates for any specified axis: axes that are not specified are ignored (not moved).
 The axis value is the intermediate point for that axis.

-For example, G28 X10 Y0 will move to zero in the XY plane without affecting the Z or ABC axes.
-The movement will pass through point (10,0).
-Set all values to 0 for a homing move without an intermediate way point.
-A G28 command must have at least one axis word and is only valid if the system has been previously homed using a G30.
+For example, G91 G28 Z10 will move to a pre-set point in the XY plane.
+The tool will initially lift z by 10 mm (or inches); G91 is used to set relative mode for this command.

+## G28.1 - Set G28 position.
+On reset this position will be zeroed, so G28's will return tom machine home.
+By setting G28.1 the G28 return point can be moved.

-## G28.1 - Reference Axes (Homing Cycle)
+## G28.2 - Initiate homing sequence (Homing Cycle)
-G28.1 is used to home to physical home switches.
-G28.1 will home to a switch then set the machine zero for that axis (absolute zero) at an offset from that switch location.
+G28.2 is used to home to physical home switches.
+G28.2 will home to a switch then set the machine zero for that axis (absolute zero) at an offset from that switch location.
 Format is:
-<pre>G28.1 X0 Y0 Z0 A0 B0 C0</pre>
+<pre>G28.2 X0 Y0 Z0 A0 B0 C0</pre>
-If an axis is not present in the G28.1 command then that axis is ignored and it's zero value is not changed.
+If an axis is not present in the G28.2 command then that axis is ignored and it's zero value is not changed.

 For example.
-G28.1 X0 Y0 will home the X and Y axes only.
+G28.2 X0 Y0 will home the X and Y axes only.
 The values provided for X and Y don't matter, but something must be present.

 ### Homing Operation
+* G28.2 will home all axes present in the G28.2 command
-* The homing sequence progresses through each axis provided in the G28.1 block in turn - i.e. it does not home on multiple axes simultaneously.
+ * The homing sequence progresses through each axis provided in the G28.2 block in turn - i.e. it does not home on multiple axes simultaneously.
-** Axes are always executed in order of ZXYABC.
-The order they occur in the G28.1 block has no effect.<br>
+ * Axes are always executed in order of ZXYABC.
+The order the axis words occur in the G28.2 block has no effect.
 * Homing begins by checking the pre-conditions for homing:
 ** $xSV homing-search-velocity must be non-zero for the axis to be processed.
 Set negative to travel to the minimum switch, positive to find the maximum switch.<br>
 * Homing begins by testing the homing switch for that axis.
 If a switch is tripped the axis will back off a distance from the switch as defines in the Latch Backoff value ($xLB).
 Backoff will always be in the opposite direction of the search.